FriendlySky/KoikatsuENG/README.md

 # KoikatsuENG
 English translation for Koikatsu.
 This is a solo project and I translate as I advance through the game.
 Some strings may be missing.
 I haven't figured out a way to translate the buttons yet, so only the text is translated.
+English and Japanese aren't my native languages so there may be grammar or translation errors.

 ## Requirements
 Latest version of [BepInEx](https://github.com/bbepis/BepInEx/releases)